John F. Kennedy High School (Richmond, California): Renewal

 In recent years, new programs have been added, funding has increased, and faculty turnover has decreased.
 The school has shown improvement in test scores, attendance, safety, suspension rate, incident reports, requests for transfers, senior class size, and the number of students attending college.
 Julio Franco, who served as principal from 2001 to 2008, is credited with playing a major role in the turn-around.
 Retired teacher Mike Peritz became one of the founders of the Eagle Foundation, which through 2018 provided support to the school with scholarships to students and grants to teachers.

 In 2011, the school joined 'The Mock Trial' program, which is designed to create a collegiate culture and help students develop a working knowledge of the judicial system.
 In 2013, with the help of Peritz and the Eagle Foundation, the school reinstated its abandoned music program.
 In 2014, a $100,000 grant from Sprint Corporation allowed the school to participate in 'Project Connection', which provides computers and Internet access to students without the economic means to access such technology.
 During the same year, the school instituted the 'WriterCoach Connection', a program built on personalized instruction that pairs teachers to work one-on-one with students, with the goal of helping them think critically and write with confidence.
 In 2019, grants from WCCUSD Educational Fund and the Philanthropic Ventures Foundation made possible the continued development of special education and vocational programs.

 A $500,000 grant from the U.S. Department of Health and Human Services in 2015 made it possible to open a health clinic, which serves students at the school and South Richmond residents.

+In 2016, Kennedy became part of the Richmond Promise initiative, which is designed to encourage and facilitate the opportunity for all Richmond students to attend college regardless of race, income level, or personal background.

+It was demolished in 2025 for a modernization project and near total rebuild.